-Objective Implementation Activities Goal #1: Support Materials Management Education and Training a.
+Objective Implementation Activities Goal #1: Support Materials Mana gement Education and Training a.
 Promote the exchange of information and education between local governments, private sector, public, and other stakeholders about regional source reduction, reuse, recycling, product stewardship, and other appropriate and emerging materials management topics Support outreach and education b.
 Support and promote public education and outreach activities related to programs to facilitate long-term composting, commercial and demolition debris, wish-cycling and other increases in source reduction, appropriate materials management topics reuse, and recycling c.
 Support the use of popular technologies and media to market and educate the public and commercial sector for special waste collection events, recycling programs, and proper disposal methods for toxic materials d.
 Support targeted outreach and education programs to major employers and employment centers a.
 Educate the public about proper waste management opportunities and alternatives to reduce litter and illegal dumping Educate the public about proper b.
 Support and promote public education and outreach activities related to proper waste management opportunities waste collection and alternative disposal methods, such as the regional reduce, and alternatives to reduce litter reuse, and recycling and illegal dumping resource clearinghouses and illegal dumping c.
 Encourage implementation of cost-effective litter and illegal dumping programs such as demonstrations projects, clean-up events, purchasing of clean-up trailers, and other innovative projects through enhanced government to government and public/private sector collaboration a.
 Promote public and private sector use of environmentally friendly goods and Educate the public about proper services management and alternative b.
 Encourage cities and counties to collaborate with private, non-profit, and other options for HHW local government partners to establish and maintain HHW collection/reuse centers or regularly occurring collection events

 Objective Implementation Activities c.
-Promote public awareness about options to donate certain types of HHW (e.g., paint and electronics) to donation or reuse centers, including maintenance of the regional reduce, reuse, and recycling resource clearinghouse Goal #2 Promote Creation and Expansion of Waste Management Programs a.
+Promote public awareness about options to donate certain types of HHW (e.g., paint and electronics) to donation or reuse centers, including maintenance of the regional reduce, reuse, and recycling resource clearinghouse Goal #2 Promote Creation and E xpansion of Waste Management Programs Encourage establishment, maintenance, and expansion of government, single and multi- family residential, and commercial waste source reduction, reuse, and recycling programs a.
 Encourage city and county programs that promote and provide opportunities for residents to participate in source reduction, recycling, composting, and waste diversion programs (e.g., composting facilities, electronics and pharmaceutical take-back programs, food waste programs, etc.) b.
 Encourage the implementation of source reduction, waste reduction, and recycling programs for all local governments, including school districts, special districts, and other governmental organizations c.
-Provide training and resources and encourage cities to establish or expand multi- family and commercial recycling programs and support development of Encourage establishment, additional recycling facilities for residents maintenance, and expansion of d.
-Enhance and coordinate public education and outreach to increase demand for government, single and multi- and participation in multi-family and commercial recycling programs family residential, and e.
-Encourage government to government and public/private sector collaboration to commercial waste source establish cost-effective government, single and multi-family residential, and reduction, reuse, and recycling commercial recycling programs programs f.
+Provide training and resources and encourage cities to establish or expand multifamily and commercial recycling programs and support development of additional recycling facilities for residents d.
+Enhance and coordinate public education and outreach to increase demand for and participation in multi-family and commercial recycling programs e.
+Encourage government to government and public/private sector collaboration to establish cost-effective government, single and multi-family residential, and commercial recycling programs f.
 Encourage and support implementation of best management practices in contracting for solid waste and recycling collection and transportation services g.
 Provide resources to encourage cities to review and update local regulations and safety codes to allow for greater source reduction, reuse, and recycling opportunities, such as allowing food donation or enhanced recycling collection h.
-Provide training and peer exchange opportunities to meet single and multi- family residential, commercial, and government recycling regulatory (e.g., ordinance development and waste services contracting) and program development needs i.
-Encourage partnerships between local governments and large venues and event centers to establish recycling and food waste minimization programs
+Provide training and peer exchange opportunities to meet single and multifamily residential, commercial, and government recycling regulatory (e.g., ordinance development and waste services contracting) and program development needs i.
+Encourage partnerships between local governments and large venues and event